 Follow Your Nose

 50% of taste comes from smell, so your nose is as important a tool as your palate when it comes to wine tasting.
 Pick a bottle from your wine rack and pour a small amount into a glass to taste.
 The first step should be to swirl the wine around the glass before you taste it.
-This will allow you to smell the aroma of the wine, and can also help you to identify if there are any problems.
+This will allow you to smell the aroma of the wine and can also help you to identify if there are any problems.

 There are three subcategories for detecting the aroma of wine:

 - Tertiary – aromas stemming from the ageing process in the bottle or barrel, typically you can notice cloves, vanilla, tobacco and mushrooms.

 What to Look Out For